19hours/sg-statutes/Acts/Trade Marks Act.md

 [Copyright 1988 Ed., s.
 140R]

-### Immunity of Government, etc.
+### Protection from personal liability

 100\.
-No action or other legal proceedings shall lie against the Government or any officer or employee thereof for anything which is in good faith done or omitted to be done in the exercise of any power, duty or function under this Part.
+No liability shall lie personally against the Director-General, an authorised officer, a senior authorised officer, or any person acting under the direction of the Director-General for anything done or omitted to be done with reasonable care and in good faith in the course of or in connection with —

+(a) the exercise or purported exercise of any power under this Part;

+(b) the performance or purported performance of any function or the discharge or purported discharge of any duty under this Part; or

+(c) the compliance or purported compliance with this Part.

+[Act 34 of 2018 wef 21/11/2019]

 ## PART XI